rmsk2/soundy/README.md

 does not apply to the music files on the playlist.
 These can be [MP3 or OGG](https://www.pygame.org/docs/ref/music.html#pygame.mixer.music).

 In the `ids` "section" you can configure which cards are used as `function cards` as specified by their id.
-As written above the card ids of DESFire cards can de determined using `id_gen.py`.
-The ids of cards which are identified by their ATR only is determined by their position in the list `ALL_ATRS` contained in the module `soundy.py`.
+As written above the card ids of DESFire and other cards known to this software can de determined using `id_gen.py`.
+The ids of cards which are identified by their ATR only is determined by their position in the list `ALL_ATRS` contained in the module `soundyconsts.py`.

 The "section" `size` specifies the size of the UI in pixels as well as the font sizes used for displaying text.
 Finally the "key"
 `wait_reader_sec` determines how long the software waits for the reader to become ready.
 The messages displayed on the UI can